nabinabila/Vertebral-Deformities-Diagnosis-based-on-Deep-Learning/README.md

 Deep learning could be applied for automatic diagnosis to detect scoliosis and its variants with a favourable performance.
 In this study, based on 609 spinal anterior-posterior x-ray images obtained from the public SpineWeb (http://spineweb.digitalimaginggroup.ca), we examine Generative Adversarial Network based architectures and Convolutional Neural Networkbased architectures models that are capable of automatically detecting anomalies in radiograph and achieve expert-level performances in various fields providing a solid comparative study.
 Most of the implemented models are apt to automatically distinguish limits between vertebrae so determining their shape with a very good visual performance.
 The GAN-based architecture estimates the required vertebral landmarks with an accuracy rate of 0.966, signify its capacity for automatic scoliosis assessment in a clinical setting.

+# Methods
+To achieve our objective, we implemented state-of-the-art GANs and CNNs, most famous families in Deep Learning, tailored to the unique challenges of spinal deformity detection.
+Our approach involved fine-tuning the models using different techniques notably data augmentation techniques to effectively capture the intricate features indicative of various deformity types.
+This adaptation process was crucial, as existing models were not specifically designed for this mission.
+We chose GANs for their potential to generate synthetic data, which we anticipated would enhance the models' performance in detecting subtle deformities.

+# Overview of GAN
+Generative Adversarial Networks (GAN) introduced by Goodfellow is considered as one of the most powerful member of the neural network family, due to realistic data generation capacities.
+As showen in figure GANs operate by training two competing networks: a generator and a discriminator.
+The generator produces realistic synthetic samples from noise (the z-latent space), while the discriminator discerns between genuine and synthetic samples.
+This flexible architecture has been utilized for tasks like identifying the location of vertebrae, discs, and spinal shape.